krayoola/middle-earth/README.md

 - Enrich unit tests with more assertions and cases for both services.

-- Enhance test using property-based testing libraries such as ScalaCheck etc.
+- Enhance test using property-based testing libraries such as [ScalaCheck](https://github.com/typelevel/scalacheck) etc.

 - Create a black box/functional testing.

 - Give some love on the Mordor code base.

-- Create a web app (probably built on react/vue:type-script) for better stream response representation.
+- Create a web app (probably built on [react](https://github.com/facebook/react)/[vue](https://github.com/vuejs/vue):type-script) for better stream response representation.

-- add logging libraries such as log4cats etc
+- add logging libraries such as [log4cats](https://github.com/typelevel/log4cats) etc

 - Apply Authentication and Authentication Layer on both Gondor and Mordor Services

   - TLS
   - Session based/Cookie based

+- integrate refactoring and linting tool such as [scalafix](https://github.com/scalacenter/scalafix).

 ## Demo